-Step 1 – Prepare to buy a home
+Step 1 – Prepare to purchase

 This is where Big Bear Real Estate comes in.

 I'd love to schedule a time to get together with you and speak with you about why you want to buy a home and get an idea of your plans for the future.

 We'll talk about neighborhoods, schools in the Troy area, the mortgage and housing industries, and any other economic factors that may potentially affect your buying decision today or in the future.

 I'll also help you facilitate the loan process.

 There are some great mortgage professionals in Troy, and I work with a lot of them, so you can rest assured that you're in great hands.

 They'll help you choose which kind of loan is best for you, as well as help you get approved.